Ramon Escamilla, Ph.D.

 Kinyarwanda [kin] (Bantu; Arkansas; 2013)

 Submitted.
 "Prototypical causative constructions?
 An empirical test of Dixon (2000)."
-To Folia Linguistica.
+To an international jounal, name withheld pending blind review.

-Submitted.
+To Appear.
 "Causative constructions in two Naga languages."
-To the Southern Journal of Linguistics.
+Southern Journal of Linguistics.
+Fall 2014.

 2013.
 "Discriminatory discursive strategies used by the Japanese mainstream news media in the representation of resident foreign nationals: a Critical Discourse Analysis-based examination.”
 In Critical and Corpus-Based Approaches to Intercultural Rhetoric, Gayle Nelson and Diane Belcher, eds.
 University of Michigan Press. [refereed book chapter]